diequies/100daysofdata/README.md

 ---

+### **Days 95 of #100DaysOfData Challenge**

+Intense day in *Omdena* project, a lot of discussions going on and just keep up with them takes a good amount of time.
+Also I am keeping the progress on my courses to meet my target, but I feel I am leaving behind the house pricing project.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Today I created data labeling task and became the task leader, not sure if it would be useful for me and if I would struggle because I had no experience on that.
+So far, the most important part is to study and gather the tools and strategies to decide which one to take.
+2. **Course**: [Machine Learning Fundamentals datacamp Skill Track](https://app.datacamp.com/learn/skill-tracks/machine-learning-fundamentals-with-python?version=1).
+The fourth course was a walktrough project of basic NLP, where we built slowly a quite long pipeline to solve the problem.
+I haven't use pipelines yet in real problem, but it seems very useful to simplify the code and keep it organised.
+3. **Course**: [Machine Learning by Andrew Ng and Stanford University](https://www.coursera.org/learn/machine-learning/home).
+Completed the week 8 focused on unsupervised learning, mostly K-Means Clustering and PCA for dimensionality reduction.
+It is not the first time I see these algorithms, but Andrew Ng explains quite thoroughtly and better the theory and the use cases.

+---

 ### **Days 94 of #100DaysOfData Challenge**

 A lot of time spent today introducing myself in computer vision, but also I had some progress in *DataCamp* and also in the *Coursera* course.